PierreSenellart/provsql/doc/TODO/studio.md

 ### New inspection modes

-- **"Undo last DML" button** (CS4 §7) that calls `SELECT undo(...)` server-side, a leftover from the Temporal mode design.
+- **"Undo last DML" button** (CS4 §7) that calls `SELECT undo(...)` server-side.
 Kept out of the main modes for now since `update_provenance` is not yet mature enough to expose prominently.

 ### Larger features